 Fiscal Year

-2014 2013
+2015 2014 2013

-Gap Global (5)% 3 %
+Gap Global (6)% (5)% 3 %

-Old Navy Global 5 % 2 %
+Old Navy Global - % 5 % 2 %

-Banana Republic Global - % (1)%
+Banana Republic Global (10)% - % (1)%

-The Gap, Inc. - % 2 %
+The Gap, Inc. (4)% - % 2 %

-The Comp sales calculations include sales from stores and online.
-Comparable online sales favorably impacted total Company Comp sales by 2 percent and 3 percent in fiscal 2014 and 2013, respectively.
+Comparable online sales favorably impacted total Company Comp sales by 2 percent, 2 percent, and 3 percent in fiscal 2015, 2014, and 2013, respectively.

 Only Company-operated stores are included in the calculations of Comp sales.
-The calculation of total Company Comp sales includes the results of Athleta, Intermix, and the Piperlime store, but excludes the results of our franchise business and Piperlime online.
+The calculation of total Company Comp sales includes the results of Athleta and Intermix but excludes the results of our franchise business.

-A store is included in the Comp sales calculations when it has been open and operated by Gap Inc. for at least one year and the selling square footage has not changed by 15 percent or more within the past year.
+A store is included in the Comp sales calculations when it has been open and operated by the Company for at least one year and the selling square footage has not changed by 15 percent or more within the past year.
 A store is included in the Comp sales calculations on the first day it has comparable prior year sales.
 Stores in which the selling square footage has changed by 15 percent or more as a result of a remodel, expansion, or reduction are excluded from the Comp sales calculations until the first day they have comparable prior year sales.

-A store is considered non-comparable ("Non-comp") when it has been open and operated by Gap Inc. for less than one year or has changed its selling square footage by 15 percent or more within the past year.
+A store is considered non-comparable ("Non-comp") when it has been open and operated by the Company for less than one year or has changed its selling square footage by 15 percent or more within the past year.

-A store is considered "Closed" if it is temporarily closed for three or more full consecutive days or is permanently closed.
+A store is considered "Closed" if it is temporarily closed for three or more full consecutive days or it is permanently closed.
 When a temporarily closed store reopens, the store will be placed in the Comp/Non-comp status it was in prior to its closure.
-If a store was in Closed status for three or more days in the prior year, the store will be in Noncomp status for the same days the following year.
+If a store was in Closed status for three or more days in the prior year, the store will be in Non-comp status for the same days the following year.

-Online Comp sales are defined as sales through online channels in all countries where we have existing Comp store sales.
+Online Comp sales are defined as sales through online channels in those countries where we have existing Comp store sales.